kilian-m/parameterized_club/README.md

 ## TODOs
 - there is z-banding on the bottom half of the handle because of bed slinging, a semiflex material and a tall print with a small footprint.
 The only solution to this is probably using a core-xy or delta printer
-- if the club drops from a high throw on the top the body often break along the layer lines close to the top. a threading between the handle and the body might fix this

 <br>